bttger/das-klassenzimmer/README.md

 ## Tasks

 ## Scraping

 - [x] Find appropriate subreddits (which languages? english, german, french, spanish?)
 - [ ] Write playwright script to scrape the linked articles and the comments periodically
+  - [ ] Navigate to each reddit post
+  - [ ] Scrape the article
+  - [ ] Scrape the reddit comments
-  - [ ] Preprocess the HTML body to plain text and data (text, date, title, comments+usernames+datetime)
+  - [ ] Preprocess/Clean the article's HTML body to plain text and data (text, date, title, comments+usernames+datetime)
-- [ ] Write (or add to) script Azure OpenAI wrapper and test the connection to the hackatum instance to create embeddings
+- [ ] Write (or add to) script Azure OpenAI wrapper and test the connection to the hackatum instance
 - [ ] Set up RAG DB for a vector index
-  - [ ] Use embeddings to create a vector index
+  - [ ] Use OpenAI API wrapper for the embeddings to create a vectors for each article and related comments
   - [ ] Track reddit post id, article id, comment id in database
   - [ ] Trigger video generation once virality threshold is reached (e.g. 1000 upvotes or 100 comments)

 ## Video Generation

 - [ ] Write a system prompt for script generation
   - [ ] hook for the viewer, exaggeration, reformulation, etc.
   - [ ] give context for the topic (article plus comments)